altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 But now, Eddie was the bodyguard of Auguste, and a member of Argentina’s faction.
 It would be hard for them to meet as friends again.<br/>
 Thinking about it carefully—— The Fourth Army were somewhat distant from the social world.
 There wasn’t really anyone who could call Eddie who was a Duke and a First Grade Admin Officer a friend.<br/>
 "… So you came to find me?"<br/>
-"Felicia said you’re a “good friend” right?
+"Felicia said you’re a "good friend" right?
 Even more the reason for you to be my friend."<br/>
 "Saying that the Fifth Princess is my friend is too great an honour…"<br/>
 "She was really happy when you rekt her in chess.
 She seemed to like your merciless way of doing things."<br/>
 "B-Back then..."<br/>